rafasoares/cancancan-wiki/Mongoid.md

-CanCan 1.5 adds support for Mongoid.
+CanCan 1.5 adds support for [[Mongoid|http://mongoid.org]].
 All you have to do is mention `mongoid` before `cancan` in your Gemfile so it is required first.

 ```ruby
 gem "mongoid"